offline-ai/cli/README.md

   -b, --brainDir=<value>   the brains(LLM) directory
   -c, --config=<value>     the config file
   -d, --downloaded         list downloaded brains
-  -f, --[no-]onlyFeatured  only list featured brains, defaults to true for online -n, --count=<value>      [default: 100] the max number of brains to list, 0 means all.
+  -f, --[no-]onlyFeatured  only list featured brains -n, --count=<value>      [default: 100] the max number of brains to list, 0 means all.
   -r, --refresh            refresh the online brains list -s, --search=<value>     the json filter to search for brains